-In our opinion, except for the possible effects of the matter described in the Basis for our opinion on the audited information section of our report, the statement of service provision (reported as Activity performance measures) on pages 37 to 145:
+In our opinion, except for the possible effects of the matter described in the Basis for our opinion on the audited information section of our report, the statement of service provision (reported as Activity performance measures) on pages [...] to [...] and [...] to [...]: